...

 • Public company assets are easier to value, since current stock prices are readily available.
 But even here, timing matters.
 What if the stock value drops before the RSUs vest?
 Or what if the value spikes just after your divorce?

 • Private company assets introduce far more uncertainty.
+What are the legal and financial risks of settling a California divorce before a pending IPO or acquisition?
+If you settle prematurely without accounting for liquidity events, you may surrender millions in unvalued upside.
+Attorneys advise on timing to either capture this value or negotiate premium buyouts.
 Without a public market, estimates often rely on speculative or outdated valuations, such as the company’s most recent round of funding or an internal 409A valuation.

 Another critical consideration is taxes.
 RSUs, stock options, and other alternative assets may trigger significant tax consequences when they vest or are exercised.
 Failing to account for these taxes during valuation can result in a skewed division.

 What about deferred or conditional awards?
-If a stock option or RSU is contingent on future performance or employment milestones, its present-day value may be minimal or even zero – yet it still holds potential worth.
+If a stock option or RSU is contingent on future performance or employment milestones, its present-day value may be minimal or even zero yet it still holds potential worth.
+If you have double-trigger acceleration on your stock options (typically requiring both a change in control and termination), determining the community vs. separate property characterization requires precise analysis of whether the acceleration rights compensate for past marital labor or protect future separate income.
 In some cases, courts may defer division until after vesting or assign an estimated value with provisions for later adjustment.

 Tax Implications: Who Pays and How Much?